tactics-osrs/INTERNET-MENU.bat/README.md

 11. Disable/Enable Network Adapter: This disables and then enables your network adapter.
 This can sometimes resolve issues with the network adapter.

+12. Set your IP to automatic DHCP.
+(This can help if you cannot connect via ethernet due to DHCP settings set to manual, wrong settings ect.)

 ## NOTES
 After each operation, the script returns to the menu until the user chooses to exit.
 Please remember to run this script with administrative privileges to ensure the commands can execute properly.